Kayzaks/kayzaks.github.com/index.md

 ---
 {% include JB/setup %}

 Thoughts on Voxel Rendering, Raytracing and Hexagonal Grids...
 A combination that might result in a game.
+Currently working on a Game called [Spellwrath](https://twitter.com/spellwrath)

 ## Blog Posts